Festive world markets pause for breath near record highs

 “Risks to the outlook receded this year, which supported financial markets, but we cannot say the same thing about next year,” said Hiroshi Miyazaki, senior economist at Mitsubishi UFJ Morgan Stanley Securities in Tokyo.

-Euro zone bond markets were shut but 10-year U.S. Treasury yields slipped one basis point to 1.926% after Monday’s slight rise following lacklustre demand for two-year bills at auction.
+Euro zone bond markets were shut but 10-year U.S. Treasury yields slipped one basis point to 1.926% after Monday’s slight rise following lackluster demand for two-year bills at auction.
 Another bond auction is due on Tuesday.

 However, yields have risen more than 20 basis points off the 1.69% levels of early December, lifted by the equity rally and signs the U.S. Federal Reserve has paused its rate-cutting cycle.